 Who Is Affected

-Primary brain tumors are the second most common cancer in children and young adults.
-They are the third most common cancer in people between the ages of 15 and 34 and fourth at ages 35 to 54.
-They are less common in older adults, where metastatic tumors are more likely to occur.
+Primary brain tumors are a common cause of cancer in children and young adults.
+They are also a common type of cancer in people between the ages of 15 to 54.

-Ionizing radiation and several hereditary diseases are the only known causes of brain tumors.
+Ionizing radiation and hereditary diseases are the only known causes of brain tumors.
 The cause of the majority of primary brain cancers is unknown.
-Viruses and environmental factors may play a role.
-The causes of secondary brain cancers are the factors that caused the cancer at the site of origin.
+Viruses and things in the environment may play a role.